Joecstarr/thesis/sections/tabulation/arborescent/RLI_trees/existence.md

 What we have shown is that every arborescent tangle has at least one right leaning CWPTT and at least one identity CWPTT representative.
-Combining these two ideas, we will show that every arborescent tangle has at least one CWPTT that is right leaning and identity, we call such a CWPTT a RLITT.
+Combining these two ideas, we will show that every arborescent tangle has at least one CWPTT that is right leaning and identity, we call such a CWPTT an RLITT.

 ```{prf:definition}
 :label: rli-const-def-rlident